hypergig/robo-jenkins/README.md

   - url: https://github.com/docker-library/ghost
 ```

+## Robo file
+The `.robo` file is a special file that contains some configuration to help robo-jenkins make certain decisions.
+It lives at the root of the repo and can be different in every branch.
+Right now it doesn't do too much, but you can use it to override the job template target for your branch.
+Check out the [overrides](#overrides) section below for more information.

 ## Job Template
 Job templates are used by the brancher jobs to spawn the actual build jobs that build things.
 They should be written in accordance with the Jenkins [`job-dsl-plugin`](https://github.com/jenkinsci/job-dsl-plugin/wiki) and dropped into the `ROBO_JOB_TEMPLATES` (`/usr/share/jenkins/userContent/job_templates/`) directory.
 The code will be evaluated _almost_ as if it was part of the brancher job that is executing it.
 All methods of the jobs dsl [api](https://jenkinsci.github.io/job-dsl-plugin) should work barring any dsl specific to a particular Jenkins plugin that has not been installed.
 All templates in this directory will be considered when a brancher job runs.

-### Example
+An example of this may look like:
 ```
 // job template for most useful jenkins job ever job("$job_name") {